gcv/appengine-magic/README.md

 can then access them using the `appengine-magic.core/open-resource-stream`, which returns a `java.io.BufferedInputStream` instance.

+You may also use `appengine-magic.core/resource-url` to find a classpath resource's internal URL.
+This URL will not be externally visible (it will not be an HTTP URL), but you may use it to refer to classpath resources from within the application's code.

 Do not use direct methods like `java.io.File` or `ClassLoader/getSystemClassLoader` to access classpath resources; they do not work consistently across all App Engine environments.